lumail/lumail/README.md

 Building Lumail2
 ----------------

-The code relies upon a small number of libraries:
+The core of the project relies upon a small number of libraries:

 * lua 5.2.
 * libmagic, the file-identification library.
 * libgmime-2.6, the MIME-library.
 * libncursesw, the console input/graphics library.

-Upon a Debian GNU/Linux host, running the Jessie (stable), release the following two commands are sufficient to install the dependencies:
+Upon a Debian GNU/Linux host, running the Jessie (stable) release, the following two commands are sufficient to install the dependencies:

     apt-get install build-essential make pkg-config